Mikejo5000/vsts-docs-pr/docs/setup-admin/add-users.md

 ---
-title: Add users to a team project
+title: Add users to a team project, sharepoint and reporting services, and groups
-description: Add users to a team project ms.assetid: 3cfefdd2-b161-4e04-8dc0-e2deeac50262 ms.prod: vs-devops-alm ms.technology: vs-devops-tfs
+description: Add users to a team project, sharepoint and reporting services, and groups ms.assetid: 3cfefdd2-b161-4e04-8dc0-e2deeac50262 ms.prod: vs-devops-alm ms.technology: vs-devops-tfs